Nirina Zubir: Life

 And it wouldn’t be Nirina if she didn’t have plenty of things to pursue.
 Her rising popularity as an MTV VJ for Indonesia tickled her ambitious side to think of spreading her wings onto the international scene.
 As her contract with MTV Indonesia neared its end, Nirina made plans: She was eyeing the position of international VJ for MTV Southeast Asia.

 “The thing is, I wouldn’t give up on that.
 Not until they told me: ‘Enough, ‘Na [short for Nirina]’," she once said of her ambitious plan.

 The ambitious plan was never realized.
 After resigning from MTV Indonesia in 2005, Nirina’s international VJ career never materialized.
 Instead, she hosted several TV shows and starred in more movies, including Belahan Jiwa (Soul Mate), Heart, Kamulah Satu-satunya (You’re the Only One), Get Married and again in her latest release, Get Married 2.

 Nirina has continued to grow as an actress, receiving several awards, including the prestigious 2006 Indonesian Film Festival Award and the 2008 Indonesia Movie Award — both for best actress.

 Looking back at her achievements, Nirina realizes now how she truly fell in love with performing arts.

-Nirina studied for a degree in bachelor's degree in Management Banking at the STIE Perbanas Kuningan, in Jakarta before beginning as a model.
-She is fluent in her native Indonesian, and in English and Chinese.
+Nirina studied for a bachelor's degree in Management Banking at the STIE Perbanas Kuningan, in Jakarta before beginning as a model.
+She is fluent in her native and national Indonesian language, English as well as Mandarin Chinese.

 She made her full film debut in 2004 in the film 30 hari mencari cinta playing the role of Gwen.

 In 2007, she played the lead role in the comedy film Kamulah satu-satunya.

 Besides her acting career she has presented a number of Indonesian mainstream TV shows and has modelled in many adverts commercially in the country including for, Herbal Essences (2005–2006).